GaloyMoney/galoy-infra/README.md

 - `bootstrap` - Enables required APIs and provisions the initial "inception" service account as well as the GCS bucket to store all terraform state required in all other phases.
 This step should be executed 1 time only and not automated.
 - `inception` - Provisions all security sensitive resourced like the vpc network, bastion, roles, service accounts etc.
-- `platform` - Provisions the gke cluster itself
+- `platform` - Provisions the gke cluster itself.
+The version is defined the the `kube_version` variable in the [variables.tf](./modules/platform/gcp/variables.tf) file and needs to be a [supported version by GKE.](https://cloud.google.com/kubernetes-engine/docs/release-notes)

 The `bootstrap`, `inception` and `platform` modules currently only support GCP.
 In the future additional versions of the first 3 modules will be developped to support other IaaSes.